 Frequently long and narrow, Akstafa rugs generally feature stylized birds.
 The denim blue field color of this example is uncommon.

-Old areas of restoration with small bits of foundation showing in various areas.
+Areas of restoration with small bits of foundation showing in various areas.

 Acquired directly from an outstanding New England family collection.